 2Raw DNA data can often be transferred from one company to another for free.
 For more information, click here.

-5Average time from mailing the test to the lab and receiving results; times based on a user survey.
+5Average time from mailing the test to the lab and receiving results; times based on user-submitted data from August–October 2017.
 You can contribute your own processing times by clicking here and view all of the submissions here.

-Family Tree DNA also offers Y-chromosome DNA (male line) and mitochondrial DNA (female line) testing.
+Family Tree DNA also offers Y-chromosome DNA (male line) and mitochondrial DNA (female line) testing, as well as group projects for specific surnames, geographic regions, and haplogroups.
+Prices for these tests are on sale through the end of 2017.

 Autosomal Testing Growth

 Feel free to use the following graph in presentations to genealogy societies and DNA interest groups.
-It was last updated in August 2017.
+It was last updated on 10 November 2017.
+The chart only includes databases that offer relative matching.

 DNA Test Processing Times